acend/argocd-basics-training/content/en/docs/02/_index.md

 ```

 Commit the changes and push them to your personal remote Git repository.
-After the Git push command a **password** input field will appear at the top of the Web IDE.
+After the Git push command a **password** input field will appear, this is where you have to enter the toke you've created in the previous chapter.

 ```bash
 git add deployment.yaml